What Does a UX Designer Do?

 User experience (UX) designers work to optimize the interaction between humans and products.
 Find out why you should consider a career in UX design.

-The term user experience (UX) refers to all aspects of this interaction.
+The term user experience (UX) refers to all aspects of the interaction you have with a digital product, service, or physical product.
+For example, you have a user experience when using a mobile app or website, checking into a hotel, using public transportation, or trying on a new running shoe.
 Think about the last time you used a new product.
 Were you able to accomplish your task?
 How easy was it?
 How did it make you feel?
-UX design seeks to make products and services that are easy, effective, and delightful.
+UX designers seek to make products and services that feel easy, effective, and delightful to use.

-The UX designer role is to make a product or service usable, enjoyable, and accessible.
-While many companies design user experiences, the term is most often associated with digital design for websites and apps.
-While the exact process varies from product to product and company to company, the general phases of design tend to stay the same.
+A UX designer makes a product or service usable, enjoyable, and accessible.
+Although physical products also have user experiences, the term is most often associated with digital products like websites and apps.
+While specifics can vary from product to product and by industry, the general phases of the design process tend to remain the same.

-Before we dive into the essentials of UX design, it’s helpful to define a few terms you’re likely to encounter while working in the field.
+Before we dive into the essentials of user experience design, it’s helpful to define a few design concepts you’re likely to encounter while working in the field.
 Here are 10 to get you started:

 A/B testing - A method for comparing two versions of a product or service to evaluate which is more successful